 Key advantages: The heavily glycosylated Spike proteins on its surface give Coronavirus a crown-like appearance.
 These Spike proteins recognize the ACE2 receptor on the host cell surface to facilitate viral entry and fusion (inset).
 Anti-Spike antibodies have been detected in convalescent patient plasma suggesting the S is immunogenic.
 It is a key determinant of host and cell tropism, antigenicity and immunogenicity, interspecies transmission as well as pathogenesis4 therefore an attractive candidate for antiviral inhibitors and vaccine development5,6,7.

 BLS-2 containment: Virus attachment and entry have been a target for antiviral therapies against major human pathogens such as HIV, Dengue and Ebola virus as well as for Middle Eastern Respiratory Syndrome virus (MERS-CoV) and SARS-CoV.
-The need for BSL3 containment for such highly pathogenic viruses creates challenges for large scale screening of therapeutic candidates; the pseudotyped virus platform makes it possible for scientist to safely handle and study such pathogens under BSL2 conditions.
+The need for BSL3 containment for such highly pathogenic viruses creates challenges for large-scale screening of therapeutic candidates; the pseudotyped virus platform makes it possible for scientists to safely handle and study such pathogens under BSL2 conditions.

-Assay Specifics: Serial semi-log dilutions of each test article and control is mixed with the VSV-pseudotype virus in a 1:1 ratio for 1h at RT followed by incubation over Vero cells at 37°C. The cells are lysed the following day and luciferase activity is measured to assess the potency of each candidate to block viral entry into the cells.
+Assay Specifics: Serial semi-log dilutions of each test article and control are mixed with the VSV-pseudotype virus in a 1:1 ratio for 1h at RT followed by incubation over Vero cells at 37°C. The cells are lysed the following day and luciferase activity is measured to assess the potency of each candidate to block viral entry into the cells.
 Neutralization is determined relative to the untreated virus controls.
-In dose response experiments, the concentration of test article causing 50% neutralization (IC50) is determined.
+In dose-response experiments, the concentration of test article causing 50% neutralization (IC50) is determined.